grimy86/Muninn/README.md

 As of now, it does **not** implement persistence mechanisms, obfuscation, or network behavior.

 ## Architecture
-Corvus follows a layered MVC-inspired structure:
+Muninn follows a layered MVC-inspired structure:

 <details>